cscorley/Kaleidoscope/README.md

 ## Testing LED states

-Kaleidoscope-Testing comes with functions that help integration testing of LED modes.
+Kaleidoscope-Simulator comes with functions that help integration testing of LED modes.

 During a reference run the function `dumpKeyLEDState()` may be used